Quantitative and Qualitative Segmentation Research

 It is typical to have more than one segmentation basis in play within a given segmentation strategy.
 In addition to considering the way that the segmentation results will be used (e.g., pricing, positioning, new product development, etc.), the market research team must consider other market-specific issues.
 Several market-specific issues are discussed below.

 A predominant factor is the dynamic nature of all markets.
-This variable is high on the list of market researchers since the project economics can drive decision-making based on aged data.
-This is always the dilemma faced by market researchers: Current decisions about segmentation are based on past data and future implementation.
+It variable is high on the list of market researchers since the project economics can drive decision-making based on aged data.
+It is always the dilemma faced by market researchers: Current decisions about segmentation are based on past data and future implementation.

 Segmentation research involves a fairly high level of uncertainty and associated risk.
 The nature of segmentation research is deterministic rather than exploratory.
 The results of segmentation research are destined to be applied to decisions that are, at various stages, irreversible—or are reversible only at some cost.